-On August 8, 2018, the TCEQ released the Draft Beneficiary Mitigation Plan for Texas.
+On August 8, 2018, the Texas Commission on Environmental Quality (TCEQ) released the Draft Beneficiary Mitigation Plan for Texas.

 In 2016, courts determined that Volkswagen had violated the Clean Air Act by deliberately selling diesel vehicles equipped with technologies that tricked emissions testing.
 These vehicles violated federal emissions requirements, polluting up to 40 times as much as regulations allowed.